misua/bastion/README.md

    terraform apply
    ```

-3. The enhanced audit script will be automatically uploaded and executed via provisioners
+The deployment process automatically:

+- Provisions the EC2 instance with the bootstrap script
+- Sets up SSH key management from GitHub
+- Uploads and executes the enhanced audit script
+- Configures audit logging and key mapping
+- Sets up the cron job for regular key updates

 ## SSH Access Workflow

 ### Adding a New SSH Key

 1. Generate an SSH key pair if you don't already have one:

    ```bash
    ssh-keygen -t ed25519 -C "your.email@example.com"
    ```

 2. Add your public key to the GitHub repository:

    - Create a pull request to add your public key to the `authorized_keys` file
    - Ensure your key includes your email as a comment at the end (this is used for audit tracking)
    - Example format: `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIJtqgJBgVrN8xCYXDqXGJCzFW9TCQXWGIhPw4xkwiZ9X your.email@example.com`